ioannischon/SQL_Data_Analysis_Project/README.md

-Firstly, is is conducted an Exploratory Data Analysis (EDA) to get familiar with the Data and find the key values & tendencies, on which a further analysis will be prepared.
+Firstly, an Exploratory Data Analysis (EDA) is conducted to get familiar with the Data and find the key values & tendencies, on which a further analysis will be prepared.
+As a second step, more advanced analytics are implemented to show all the useful bussiness insights, that are necessary for smart and right decisions.

 These scripts cover various analyses such as database exploration, measures and metrics, time-based trends, cumulative analytics, segmentation, and more.
 This repository contains SQL queries designed to help data analysts and BI professionals quickly explore, segment, and analyze data within a relational database.

 Eventually, a full bussiness report is built, based on all those processes.
 This report can finally be used in a BI tool to create a dashboard for the stakeholders and the managers of the bussiness.